codfish/generator-codfish/README.md

 # This will skip that.
 yo codfish new-module --skip-github

-# By default the generator automatically tries to setup semantic-release for you.
-# This will skip that.
-yo codfish new-module --skip-semantic

 # To add my linting configuration & tooling to an existing project
 # you can run the linting sub generator directly.
 When starting a project with
 # the other generators, this will automatically be included.